Contemporary rationalists

 Attempt 3: A rationalist is someone who will explain to you that a big problem that people are on average insufficiently concerned about smart machines taking over society.

-2 As a cult
+2 As a cult/subculture

 3 As a community of practice

-It would also be interesting to investigate the fall of the original lesswrong.org, and the role of neoreactionaries in that process.
+It would also be interesting to investigate the fall of the original lesswrong.org, and the role of neoreactionaries in that process, the geographically local groups (Berkeley, New York, rest of the world…).

 4 As a discipline

-Jakob Falkovich believes that rationalism is a skillset/discipline that leads to its practitioners being different.
+Jakob Falkovich claims that rationalism is a skillset/discipline that leads to its practitioners being different.
 Also he can turn a phrase, so I will let him suppose what rationalism as a discipline might be:

 Michael Vassar says that what Rationalists call “thinking” is treated by most people as a rare technical ability (“design thinking”) that normal people can only pretend to do.
 What they call “thinking” we call “being depressed and anxious”.
 This sounded crazy when I first heard it, but the more I mulled it over the more it made sense and explained much of what has been happening in the last year.